Let’s face it, you’ve probably been working way too hard.

 Don’t get the wrong idea here.
 There is nothing wrong with being famous.
 Just as there is no inherent goodness from spending your life toiling in obscurity.

 Being famous doesn’t make you any better of a creative artist.
 In fact, those who achieve a certain amount of fame often feel trapped by it (I know boo-boo right?).
-As soon as someone achieves some degree of fame and success however, the temptation is always there for them to stick with that same tried-and-true formula, instead of risking potential failure by trying something new.
+As soon as someone achieves some degree of fame and success, however, the temptation is always there for them to stick with that same tried-and-true formula, instead of risking potential failure by trying something new.
 They find themselves suddenly trapped in a creative rut because of the expectations of their audience.

 I never wanted to be famous.
 I only wanted to be great. ~Ray Charles

-So maybe we should stop wasting all of of this energy trying to get ourselves noticed and perhaps spend some of that time working on becoming a better creative artist.
+So maybe we should stop wasting all of this energy trying to get ourselves noticed and perhaps spend some of that time working on becoming a better creative artist.

 Despite what you may have heard, there are no shortcuts.